Find out more about the following:

 Go Ape Treetop Adventure Courses

-A Go Ape Treetop Adventure Course experience provides participants with 2–3 hours of outdoor fun and exercise.
+Go Ape now has TWO Tree Top courses at Blue Jay to meet the needs of more adventure seekers.
+The Go Ape Treetop Adventure Course experience provides participants ages 10 and up who are at least 55" tall with 2–3 hours of outdoor fun and exercise.
 The course allows participants to explore the park from an otherwise unobtainable vantage point while navigating through the treetops using zip lines, obstacles and Tarzan swings.
 It's a great outdoor activity for families, friends and groups.
+The Go Ape Treetop Junior Course is designed for kids but fit for all ages.
+Participants 39" tall and up can enjoy a 1 hour outdoor experience utilizing an easy-to-use safety system that keeps little Tarzans and Janes safe while they focus on having fun.
 Go Ape provides a portion of their proceeds and stewardship services back to the park.
 For information or bookings, contact Go Ape directly at www.goape.com or 1-800-971-8271.
 To see what the fun is all about, check out this video!

 Blue Jay Point has a Tot Lot playground for 2–5-year-olds and a Kids Lot for 5–12-year-olds AND a Natural Play Area!
 Picnic tables, restroom facilities, and a paved loop trail (great for strollers) are nearby.
 Don't forget to visit the Blue Jay Center for Environmental Education just over the hill!
 Check out this video of our playgrounds!